 Voicing Christian beliefs should not get you fired - support Maureen Martin

-Did you know that you can be sacked for expressing Christian beliefs outside work?
+Did you know that you can be fired for expressing Christian beliefs outside work?

 Maureen Martin was accused of gross misconduct and sacked after one of the UK’s largest housing associations, London & Quadrant Housing Trust (L&Q), claimed her campaign pledge to promote natural marriage was "discriminatory" and would offend gay and trans people.